FarisArmoush/groceries/README.md

 3. Run the app on your Flutter development environment.

 Feel free to explore the codebase, and if you have any questions or suggestions, don't hesitate to reach out!

+** Note:
+In the add items module, you will not be able to access my official database that has those items, but i will include an apk in the future for you to install it on your phone/emulator and test it out.